-Pre-training LLMs and fine-tuning them for domain-specific tasks is a common technique to reduce training overheads.
-Low-Rank Adaptation (LoRA)~\cite{lora,adapterhub} is such a method that injects low-rank matrices into a base model’s layers and updates them to fine tune it.
-The most important performance factor is the size of a LoRA adapter, i.e. the \emph{rank} of its matrices.
-Higher ranks potentially translate to better tuning and thus higher accuracy.
-As different tasks have different accuracy requirements, they are likely to employ adapters of different ranks over the same base model~\cite{lorapro,slora}.
+\myparagraph{LLM Low-Rank Adaptation (LoRA)} One way to reduce LLM training overhead is to pre-train LLMs and then fine-tune them for specific tasks.
+One method to do so is Low-Rank Adaptation (LoRA)~\cite{lora,adapterhub}, where the layers of a base model are updated with low-rank matrices to fine tune them.
+These matrices are called LoRA adapters and their size (i.e., their {\em rank}) determines the accuracy of the resulting computation.
+Specifically, higher ranks potentially translate to better tuning and higher accuracy.
+Since different tasks have different accuracy requirements, they are likely to employ adapters of different ranks over the same base LLM~\cite{lorapro,slora}.

-LLM adaptation can be used to also reduce the memory requirements of online systems that serve such diverse tasks~\cite{pets}.
-For example, while the straightforward way to apply adapters is to merge them with the base model and create a full size standalone specialized LLM instance~\cite{peft}, recent works~\cite{slora,punica,dlora-osdi,caraserve} allow sharing the weights of the base model and allocate only the specific adapters per-task.
-Typically, an adapter size is significantly smaller than the base model's size thus this method reduces significantly the memory usage in multi-task environments.
-Moreover, such systems also enable batching of requests of different tasks, i.e. base and adapter combinations, further improving the throughput.
+The straightforward way to apply adapters is to merge them with the base model and create a full-size standalone specialized LLM instance~\cite{peft} for each task.
+However, recent works for LLM inference serving~\cite{slora,punica,dlora-osdi,caraserve} allow tasks to share the base model and allocate specific per-task adapters.
+Typically, an adapter is significantly smaller than the base model.
+Hence, this method significantly reduces the memory requirements of systems that serve diverse tasks~\cite{pets}.
+Moreover, such method also enables batching requests of different tasks, with a common base and different adapter combinations, further improving the throughput.

-Figure~\ref{fig:backgroundlora} shows the organization of such a system that employs LoRA adapters~\cite{slora,dlora-osdi,punica,caraserve}.
-On system initialization, the base LLM model is transferred to the GPU memory from the host.
-A scheduler on the host manages the incoming requests, updating the batch to be executed on every iteration (iteration-level scheduling) .
+Figure~\ref{fig:backgroundlora} shows the organization of such systems~\cite{slora,dlora-osdi,punica,caraserve}.
+On initialization, the base LLM model is transferred to the GPU memory from the host.
+A scheduler on the host manages the incoming requests, updating the batch to be executed on every iteration.
 Before it sends the batch to the inference engine on the GPU, the scheduler also loads any missing adapters required by the requests in the batch.
-Once there are no running requests that use a given adapter, the adapter is discarded from the GPU memory to make space for new incoming requests~\cite{slora,punica}.
-In this work we study LLM serving in such many LoRA adapter environments.
+Once there are no requests that use a given adapter, the adapter is discarded from the GPU memory to make room for new incoming requests~\cite{slora,punica}.